New EnglandFarm Guide

 Raspberry and Blackberry Picking in Massachusetts

-A practical summer guide to Massachusetts bramble farms, from Boston-area berry rows to orchard markets, family farms, and late-summer blackberry stops.
+A summer guide to Massachusetts bramble farms, from Boston-area berry rows to orchard markets, family farms, and late-summer blackberry picking.

 Massachusetts is one of the easiest New England states for a raspberry or blackberry day because the farm choices have real range.
 You can keep it close to Boston, make it a North Shore farm-market morning, head toward central Massachusetts, or turn the trip into a slower western Massachusetts drive.

 Bramble season is more variable than apples or pumpkins.
-A field can be perfect on Thursday and picked hard by Sunday, so the best plan is a short list of farms and a cooler waiting in the car.
+A field can be perfect on Thursday and picked hard by Sunday, so the best plan is a few promising farms and a cooler waiting in the car.

 Farm picks